Elements-Agency/benjaminjyoung/content/about/knowledgebase.md

     * I go on to bicycle 8,000 miles that year
     * I start body building
     * Izzy passes away.
+    * I start traveling around a lot.
     * I start a relationship with Katie, in eastern France.
     * Gertrude begins continuously coming to my Massillon home and acting hostile, along with chasing me on roadways with her car.
     * I ignore her and decide to sell both of my houses and move to western Germany.
     * While I'm out of the country, Gertude makes false accusations that lead to a criminal case.
     * When I'm back in the US to visit, I have my lawyer work out an agreement to accept a misdemeanor with the prosecutor, so I can be on my way and leave the country.
-    * While I'm in the courthouse, a different prosecutor adds a felony charge, and I am now stuck in the country.
+    * While I'm in the courthouse, a different prosecutor adds a felony charge, and I am now stuck in the country under house arrest for 8 months.
   * 2022
     * The misdemeanor is dismissed for double jeopardy.
-    * This ends my Software Engineering career, entirely.
     * This new prosecutor demands I'm insane and need mental evaluation.
     * She falsely claims I'm a dangerous hacker and have been spying on Gertude with viruses.
     * They backoff their claim of photos I posted online of AJ, were photos of Gertrude.